A Realistic Retelling of Journey to the West?

 This is not meant to be exhaustive since trying to adapt every character and event from the novel would make it much too long.
 The point is to give the reader a basic understanding of what Xuanzang’s historical journey was like.

 Everything prior to his birth would be nearly the same, including the monk’s previous incarnations and Sun Wukong, Zhu Bajie, and Sha Wujing’s respective early lives and punishments.
 But since the story will take place on Earth, the location of literary events will have to be placed in a real world context.
 For example, Monkey would have to be born on an island east of China.
 Japan is certainly an interesting option, with Mt.
 Fuji (Fujisan, 富士山) being a good candidate for his birthplace.
 Taiwan’s Mt.
-Jade (Yushan, 玉山) is another (see 02-14-23 update below).
-This would REALLY piss off the PRC.
+Jade (Yushan, 玉山) is another (see the 02-14-23 update below for more info).
 Fun fact: Taiwan is known for its “Rock Macaques” (fig. 3).
 This is a fitting name considering that Sun is born from stone.

 Fig. 3 – A Taiwanese Rock Macaque (larger version).
 Originally found here.